undg/zsh-autodotenv/README.md

 ## Disclaimer

-This plugin is a fork of **autodotenv** plugin that is fork of the **dotenv** Zsh plugin.
+This plugin is a fork of [nocttuam/autodotenv](https://github.com/nocttuam/autodotenv) plugin that is fork of the **dotenv** Zsh plugin.
 Is a simple project with optional .env load.